Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

   integrated feature on some Chromiums.
 - [Peertubeify doesn't support Chromium yet.](https://codeberg.org/Booteille/peertube-companion/issues/15)

-## `brave-search.json`

-Sets/forces the use of search.brave.com as a search engine.

 ## `disable-floc.json`

 Disables floc or ad topics that are against privacy.